Ahmed Kelly: Swimming

 At the 2015 IPC Swimming World Championships in Glasgow, he competed in five events – Men's 50m Freestyle S4, Men's 150m Individual Medley SM4, Men's 50m Backstroke, Men's 50m Breaststroke SB3 and Men's 4 x 50m Freestyle Relay 20 Points.
 His best result was sixth in the Men's 50m Breaststroke SB3.

 Kelly competed in four events at the 2016 Rio Paralympic Games.
 He placed seventh in Men's 50m Breaststroke SB3 and sixth in Mixed 4 x 50m Freestyle Relay (20 points).
 He also competed in Men's 50m Backstroke S3 and Men's 150m Individual Medley SM4 but didn't progress to the finals.

 At the 2019 World Para Swimming Championships, London, Kelly won the silver medal in the Men's 150m Individual Medley SM3.

-Kelly won his first Paralympic medal at the 2020 Tokyo Paralympics, by winning the silver medal in the Men's 150 m individual medley SM3 with a time of 3:02.23, just over 5 seconds slower than the gold medal winner Jesús Hernández Hernández of Mexico He competed in the Men's 50 m breaststroke SB3 final and finished seventh.
+Kelly won his first Paralympic medal at the 2020 Tokyo Paralympics, by winning the silver medal in the Men's 150 m individual medley SM3 with a time of 3:02.23, just over 5 seconds slower than the gold medal winner Jesús Hernández Hernández of Mexico.
+He competed in the Men's 50 m breaststroke SB3 final and finished seventh.

+At the 2023 World Para Swimming Championships, Manchester, England, he won the gold medal in the Men's 150m individual medley SM3.

+Kelly competed at the 2024 Summer Paralympics in Paris, France - his fourth Summer Paralympics.
+He was initially disqualified after performing butterfly instead of front crawl during the freestyle leg of the Men's 150m medley SM3 heat, but was reinstated after a protest by the Australian delegation was upheld, as any stroke other than breaststroke or backstroke is permitted in the freestyle leg.
+He would go on to claim Silver in the final.
+He swam in the Men's 50 m backstroke S3 and Men's 50 m freestyle S3 but did not medal.
+In 2024, he was awarded a Victorian Institute of Sport Coach Award.